-Prior to using your cooktop for the first time, apply a ceramic cooktop cleaning (available in most hardware, grocery and department stores) to the ceramic surface.
+Prior to using the cooktop for the first time, apply a ceramic cooktop cleaning cream (available in most grocery, hardware, and department stores) to the ceramic surface.
 Clean and buff with a clean paper towel.
 This will make cleaning easier when soiled from cooking.
-Cooktop cleaning creams leave a protective finish on the glass to help prevent scratches and abrasions
+The special cooktop cleaning cream leaves a protective finish on the glass to help prevent scratches and abrasions.